Chloe-ko/fastapi-paseto-auth/README.md

 - **Where's support for tokens in cookies?**\
 I mostly forked fastapi-jwt-auth because I needed a library to use for authentication using PASETO tokens in my private FastAPI Application.
 Which is why I only kept the functionality that I personally required.\
 Personally, I'm not a fan of saving data in cookies, and cookie support made up a big part of the code which just didn't make sense for me to bother adapting.\
-Hence, I will not be implementing support for storing PASETO tokens in cookies.\
+Hence, I likely will not be implementing support for storing PASETO tokens in cookies unless there is a considerable amount of people wanting it.\
-However, I will gladly accept PRs implementing such if someone else wants to implement it.
+However, I will gladly accept PRs implementing tokens in cookies if someone else wants to implement it.

 ## License
 This project is licensed under the terms of the MIT license.